19hours/sg-statutes/Acts/Maritime and Port Authority of Singapore Act.md

 (a) a public licensee is contravening, or is likely to contravene or has contravened any of the conditions of its public licence or any of the provisions of this Act or any regulations or any direction issued by the Minister or the Authority to, or applicable to, that licensee;

-(b) a public licensee has gone into compulsory or voluntary liquidation other than for the purpose of amalgamation or reconstruction;
+(b) a public licensee has gone or is likely to go into compulsory or voluntary liquidation other than for the purpose of amalgamation or reconstruction;

+[Act 40 of 2017 wef 15/01/2018]

 (c) a public licensee has made any assignment to, or composition with, its creditors; or